 The Prison Systems Review disseminates knowledge in the history and tradition of penitentiary systems.

-The original (refrence) version of the Prison Systems Review is the paper version registered in the register of journals and articles under item: PR 10662.
+The original (refrence) version of the Prison Systems Review is the electronic version.

 All interested are invited to read, and potential authors to submit their work for the Prison Systems Review.